vuejs/docs/src/guide/typescript/composition-api.md

 ```

 :::tip
-It's not recommended to use the generic argument of `reactive()` because the returned type, which handles nested ref unwrapping, is different from the generic argument type.
+It's not recommended to pass a type argument to `reactive()` because the returned type, which handles nested ref unwrapping, is different from the type passed in.
 :::

 ## Typing `computed()` {#typing-computed}